itechnology/JsonRaw/README.md

-Lightweight JSON protocol proposal: JsonR
+##Lightweight JSON protocol proposal: JsonR

-Simplified and lightweight protocole where key/value pairs are either seperated and later recombined, or where keys can be completely ommited and later added via implicit casting or via a hint to the objetcs real type.
+Simplified and lightweight protocol where key/value pairs are either seperated and later recombined, or where keys can be completely ommited and later added via implicit casting or via a hint to the objetcs real type.

-Size gains become linear with collections.
+####Size gains become linear with collections

-//Classic JSON
+###Classic JSON

     var object = {
                 "Pseudo" : "Jason",